-The reason that adherence to the principle of least privilege is the most important measure is that failure to do so may result in the failure of all other layers.
-This is because users with administrator level privileges may disable or otherwise bypass other cybersecurity measures.
-E.g. a user account with domain administrator level privileges may be used to turn off malware protection, or to embed keystroke logging software on every machine in the business.
+Least privilege is the most powerful information systems security measure.
+There isn't a close second place.
+Additionally, failure to implement it properly may result in the failure of all other layers.
+This is because user accounts with administrator level privileges may disable or otherwise bypass other cybersecurity measures.
+E.g. in a Windows environment, a user account with domain administrator level privileges may be used to disable or alter logs and auditing, disable malware protection, or to embed keystroke logging software on every machine in the business.

 With every infrastructure build performed by Bitstream, we start from nothing and build up while never violating this principle.
-It’s used in constructing all systems including: workstation operating systems, server operating systems, routers, firewalls, email systems, domain registrars, DNS servers, and all other various cloud service providers.
+It’s used in configuring all systems including: workstation operating systems, server operating systems, routers, firewalls, email systems, domain registrars, DNS servers, and all other various cloud service providers.